slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/168083116X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=168083116X&linkCode=as2&tag=bradsliz-20&linkId=6b91189d8b370a6de27a67c4e556dc88"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=168083116X&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=bradsliz-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=bradsliz-20&l=am2&o=1&a=168083116X" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 ## Background
-Earlier this year, Kaiming He et al released [their paper *Mask R-CNN* on arXiv](https://arxiv.org/abs/1703.06870).
+Earlier this year, Kaiming He et al. released [their paper *Mask R-CNN* on arXiv](https://arxiv.org/abs/1703.06870).
 (If you're familiar with computer vision or deep learning, you may recognize Kaiming's name from another recent contribution -[Resnet](https://arxiv.org/abs/1512.03385) ).
 In the *Mask R-CNN* paper, they make some impressive claims, including superior performance on a number of object detection and segmentation tasks.
 Here is their abstract:
 > *We present a conceptually simple, flexible, and general framework for object instance segmentation.
 > Our approach efficiently detects objects in an image while simultaneously generating a high-quality
 > segmentation mask for each instance.
 The method, called Mask R-CNN, extends Faster R-CNN by adding a